 Susan Reynolds has authored, co-authored, book doctored, or edited 45+ nonfiction and fiction books since 2007.
 Recently, she co-authored Train Your Brain to Get Happy, Train Your Brain to Get Rich, and Meditation for Moms.
 She also authored Everything Enneagram, and was the creator and editor of Adams Media’s My Hero series (Teacher, Mom, Dad, Dog), and Woodstock Revisited, 50 far out, groovy, peace-inducing, flashback-inducing stories from those who were there.
 Click here to link to Susan’s Amazon Author Page.

 Ms. Reynolds also writes the “Prime Your Gray Cells” blog on Psychologytoday.com.

 To cultivate creative fulfillment, Ms. Reynolds uprooted her life and lived a year in Paris, reinventing herself.
 Upon return, she founded Literary Cottage (see below), a literary consulting firm based in Boston, through which she edits and coaches other writers in pursuit of happiness through publishing.
 She is currently writing a novel that takes place in Paris.

-Susan provides various writing and editing services, as noted below:
+Susan is available for presentations and workshops.
+She also regularly provides various writing and editing services, as noted below: